Skylake-dev/Notes/Data Bases 2/Exercises guidelines.md

 - ENTITY MANAGER: the interface for interacting with a persistence context.
 The methods offered are:
   - persist: persists an entity in the DB
   - find: find an entity instance by its primary key
-  - remove: removes an entity instance from the database
+  - remove: removes an entity instance from the DB
   - refresh: reloads data of an entity from the DB
   - flush: writes the state of an entity to the DB